 - The Business Plan is made available to all employees.
-This document contains a comprehensive review of asset management outcomes for the previous financial year. - On a quarterly basis a business-wide performance brief is delivered by Management. - The Operations Manager holds a monthly Team Brief where topical asset management outcomes are presented and discussed. - Automated network performance and reliability reports are sent to key employees on a daily basis detailing year-end targets, current performance, and forecasts for SAIDI and SAIFI, as well as recent outages. - Incidents and urgent changes to standard operating procedures are drawn to the attention of all employees through Safety Alert bulletins.
-These are sent to all employees by email, pinned up in visible locations around the office and managers are required to communicate details to employees.
+This document contains a comprehensive review of asset management outcomes for the previous financial year. - On a quarterly basis a business-wide performance brief is delivered by Management. - The Operations Manager holds a monthly Team Brief where topical asset management outcomes are presented and discussed. - Automated network performance and reliability reports are sent to key employees daily detailing year-end targets, current performance, and forecasts for SAIDI and SAIFI, as well as recent outages. - Incidents and urgent changes to SOPs are drawn to the attention of all employees through Safety Alert bulletins.
+These are sent to all employees by email, pinned up in visible locations around the office and managers are required to communicate details to employees. - Relevant asset management outcomes are included within employee performance frameworks which are reviewed and discussed six-monthly with their manager. - Favourable and important asset management outcomes are celebrated within the organisation.

-- Relevant asset management outcomes are included within employee performance frameworks which are reviewed and discussed six-monthly with their manager. - Favourable and important asset management outcomes are celebrated within the organisation.
+Section on 2 Reference Determination Reference 2 Background and Objectives 3.2 2.1 Introduction to this Section 2.2 Context of the Organisation 2.3 Overview of Centralines' Asset Management System 2.4 Purpose of the Regulatory Asset Management Plan (RAMP) 3.3 including 3.3.1, 3.3.2, 3.3.3, 3.3.4, 3.3.5 2.5 Planning Period of the Regulatory Asset Management Plan 3.4 The RAMP update covers the period from 1 April 2020 to 31 March 2030.
+Necessarily all prospective information is provided based upon the currently best assumed future.
+As for any long-term planning exercise, uncertainty increases the further forward in the future Unison looks.
+This is due to factors including the condition of assets, growth of demand, the cost and availability of contracting resources, technology changes, and stakeholder expectations.
+Accordingly, for the first five-years of the planning period, more details information in respect of asset management plans is provided.
+In the second half of the planning period, plans are presented in less detail reflecting increasing uncertainty.
+2.6 Date of Director Approval 3.5 2.7 Centralines' Stakeholders 3.6 including 3.6.1, 3.6.2, 3.6.3, 3.6.4 2.8 Accountabilities and Responsibilities for Asset Management 3.7 including 3.7.1, 3.7.2, 3.7.3 2.9 Significant Assumptions made in the AMP 3.8 including 3.8.1, 3.8.2, 3.8.3, 3.8.4, 3.8.5, 3.9 2.10 Overview of the Asset Management Strategy and Delivery 3.10 2.11 Overview of Systems and Information Data Management 3.11 3.12 2.12 Asset Management Processes 3.13 including 3.13.1, 3.13.2, 3.13.3 2.13 Documentation, Controls and Review Processes 3.14, (i), (ii), (iii), (iv), (v)

-Sec tion 2 Reference Determination Reference 2 Background and objectives 3.2 2.1 Introduction to this Section 2.2 Context of the Organisation 2.3 Overview of Centralines' Asset Management System 2.4 Purpose of the Regulatory Asset Management Plan (RAMP) 3.3 including 3.3.1, 3.3.2, 3.3.3, 3.3.4, 3.3.5 2.5 Planning Period of the Regulatory Asset Management Plan 3.4 2.6 Date of Director Approval 3.5 2.7 Centralines' Stakeholders 3.6 including 3.6.1, 3.6.2, 3.6.3, 3.6.4 2.8 Accountabilities and Responsibilities for Asset Management 3.7 including 3.7.1, 3.7.2, 3.7.3 2.9 Significant Assumptions made in the AMP 3.8 including 3.8.1, 3.8.2, 3.8.3, 3.8.4, 3.8.5, 3.9 210 Overview of the Asset Management Strategy and Delivery 3.10 2.11 Overview of Systems and Information Data 3.11 Management 3.12 2.12 Asset Management Processes 3.13 including 3.13.1, 3.13.2, 3.13.3 2.13 Documentation, Controls and Review Processes 3.14, (i), (ii), (iii), (iv), (v) 2.14 Communication of Asset Management Strategy and Objectives 3.15, (i), (ii)
+Section 2 Reference Determination Reference 2.14 Communication of Asset Management Strategy and Objectives 3.15, (i), (ii)